WARP4dot52/lambda/poincare_junior/doc/tree.md

 ### Implementation

-The EditionPool has a reference table, which is an array of node offsets.
-This array has a maximal size (`EditionPool::k_maxNumberOfReferences`).
+The TreeStack has a reference table, which is an array of node offsets.
+This array has a maximal size (`TreeStack::k_maxNumberOfReferences`).

-In addition, offset can be a special identifier (`EditionPool::ReferenceTable::InvalidatedOffset`), indicating the node doesn't exist anymore in the EditionPool.
+In addition, offset can be a special identifier (`TreeStack::ReferenceTable::InvalidatedOffset`), indicating the node doesn't exist anymore in the TreeStack.

 Each TreeRef has an identifier.
-It represents the index at which the TreeRef's node offset can be found in the EditionPool's reference table.
+It represents the index at which the TreeRef's node offset can be found in the TreeStack's reference table.

 Similarly, the identifier can be special :
-- `EditionPool::ReferenceTable::NoNodeIdentifier` indicates the TreeRef
+- `TreeStack::ReferenceTable::NoNodeIdentifier` indicates the TreeRef
 doesn't point to any tree.
-- `EditionPool::ReferenceTable::DeletedOffset` indicates the TreeRef
+- `TreeStack::ReferenceTable::DeletedOffset` indicates the TreeRef
 has been deleted.

 To retrieve the node pointed by an TreeRef, we just return the node in the edition pool at the corresponding offset.

-Each time something is moved or changed in the EditionPool, all node offsets are updated (`EditionPool::ReferenceTable::updateNodes`).
+Each time something is moved or changed in the TreeStack, all node offsets are updated (`TreeStack::ReferenceTable::updateNodes`).

-Once an TreeRef is destroyed, the corresponding node offset is set back to `EditionPool::ReferenceTable::DeletedOffset`.
+Once an TreeRef is destroyed, the corresponding node offset is set back to `TreeStack::ReferenceTable::DeletedOffset`.

 ### Wrappers